upuil/CCSN-Database/README.md

 ![samples](/cloud_images.png "sample")

 All images are fixed resolution 256×256 pixels with the JPEG format.
+This dataset can be downloaded from this link https://doi.org/10.7910/DVN/CADDPD.
-If you interest about this database, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSddYgxyOn2lCi-niz1zqJqtt6gYkAHky3C1dNCS8epLsddbPA/viewform?usp=sf_link) or [this](http://upuil314.mikecrm.com/myRXbHS) to receive the download instructions.
+~~If you interest about this database, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSddYgxyOn2lCi-niz1zqJqtt6gYkAHky3C1dNCS8epLsddbPA/viewform?usp=sf_link) or [this](http://upuil314.mikecrm.com/myRXbHS) to receive the download instructions.~~

 More details about the CCSN dataset can be found in the following paper and please cite the this paper if you use the CCSN dataset.
 ```